manojake/javascript-playground/cssCheetSheet.md

 __the em unit means "my parent element's font-size"__ in the case of typography.
 So each successive level of nesting gets progressively larger

 On the other hand, __the rem unit means "The root element's font-size" (rem stands for "root em")__

+## Percentages
+ The percentages is set relative to the parent elemnt's property value.

+ For example, if you set an element's font-size as a percentage, it will be a percentage of the font-size of the element's parent.
+If you use a percentage for a width value, it will be a percentage of the width of the parent.